Updated: April 30, 2021 Reviewed by Adel Karsou, clinical lab scientist

 You may not be aware of all the STD resources available in Austin that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

 Austin’s Public Health Department operates several sexual health centers where clients can receive counseling, testing, and treatment for common STDs and infections, such as chlamydia, gonorrhea, HIV, trichomoniasis, and syphilis.
 Case management is provided to clients who are homeless, pregnant, under 13 years old, or are at high risk of contracting HIV.
 Counseling services are free, and physical examinations and testing are available for a very small fee.
-The center is open on weekdays from 8 a.m. until 12 p.m. and then re-opens from 1 p.m. to 5 p.m.
+The center is open on weekdays,8 a.m. – 5 p.m.
 To schedule an appointment, clients must call the clinic.

 AIDS Services of Austin offers free and confidential testing for HIV, syphilis, chlamydia, gonorrhea, and hepatitis C, along with counseling and referrals for community resources and medical care.
 The center also has special programming for adults ages 18-29 in the LGBTQ community that includes education on STD prevention and PrEP/PEP services for individuals who may have been exposed to HIV.
-The clinic is open for testing on Monday through Wednesday from 9 a.m. to 5 p.m., Thursday from 1 p.m. to 8 p.m., Friday from 1 p.m. to 5 p.m., and the first and third Saturday of the month from 11 a.m. to 3 p.m.
+The clinic is open Monday and Wednesday, 9 a.m. – 5 p.m.; Tuesday and Thursday, 12 – 8 p.m.; Friday, 1 – 5 p.m.; and the first and third Saturday of the month, 12 – 3 p.m.
 Clients do not need to make an appointment for testing.

 ASHWell provides a wide range of sexual health services with no out-of-pocket cost, including HIV testing; PrEP and PEP; HIV treatment; testing and treatment for STDs, STIs, and hepatitis C; and vaccinations.
 The center also provides holistic therapies to minimize the side effects of medications and chronic illness.
-It is open on Monday from 5 p.m. to 7:30 p.m., Tuesday and Thursday from 1 p.m. to 3:30 p.m., Wednesday from 11 a.m. to 3 p.m. and 5 p.m. to 7 p.m., and Friday from 10 a.m. to 1 p.m.
+It is open Monday, 5 – 7:30 p.m.; Tuesday and Thursday, 1 – 3:30 p.m.; Wednesday, 11 a.m. – 3 p.m. and 5 – 7 p.m., and Friday, 10 a.m. – 1 p.m.
 This clinic doesn’t accept walk-ins, and clients can schedule an appointment by calling or emailing the clinic.